DeRi-Bot: Learning to Collaboratively Manipulate Rigid Objects via Deformable Objects: Methods

 \subsection{Data Generation}

 Our dataset was generated using a dual-bot setup, as illustrated in Fig.~\ref{fig:dual-exp}.
 In this setup, two robots take turns executing randomly sampled action commands.
 For each move, we randomly sample an $a$ within the valid space, and the robot moves its end-effector from its home position (shown as the top-left of Fig.~\ref{subfig:title_down}) to the sampled position, following the linear path between them.
 After each action, we collect depth maps before and after the movement and use color and depth information to produce corresponding segmentation maps.
 A dataset instance consists of the command, the depth, and the segmentation maps of the environment before and after the action, i.e., $d_t$, $s_t$, $d_{t+1}$, $s_{t+1}$, and $a_t$.
 Furthermore, in each instance of interaction, the box size (length, width, and height) was randomized within the allowed range for sim2real generalization.
+We choose box as our object type since we believe other shapes of objects can be abstracted by their corresponding bounding boxes.
 We expect that a large scale of interactive data points can help our neural networks interpret the underlying pattern governing the relationship between the environment configurations and actions.

 To train the APN, as indicated in Section~\ref{subsec:apn}, the input data is $d_t$, $s_{t}$ and $b$ while the label is $a_t$.
 On the other hand, the CPN dataset instance has input data $d_t$, $s_t$ and $a_t$ with the ground truth of next state without rope information, i.e., $\hat{s}_{t+1}$.
 We collected 67,000 instances and divided them into training, validation, and testing splits with a ratio of 0.7 : 0.15 : 0.15.